CoreAgent-Project/CoreAgent/README.md

 Contributions to CoreAgent are welcome!
 If you have ideas for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request.

 ## License
+Brought to you by Shanghai Glacies Technologies Co,.
+LTD. <br />
 GNU Lesser General Public License v3.0 https://www.gnu.org/licenses/lgpl-3.0.en.html